kserve/modelmesh/developer-guide.md

 tc-config                       2      4d2h
 ```

-If the configmap list contains `model-serving-config`, save the contents of your existing configuration
+If the ConfigMap list contains `model-serving-config`, save the contents of your existing configuration
 in a local temp file:

 ```Bash